Kepler-442: Stellar characteristics

 Kepler-442 is a K-type main sequence star that is approximately 61% the mass of and 60% the radius of the Sun.
 It has a temperature of 4402 K and is about 2.9 billion years old, but the margin of error here is quite large.
 In comparison, the Sun is about 4.6 billion years old and has a temperature of 5778 K.

 The star is somewhat poor in metals, with a metallicity ([Fe/H]) of about –0.37, or about 43% of the amount of iron and other heavier metals found in the Sun.
 The star's luminosity is a bit low for a star like Kepler-442, with a luminosity of around 12% of that of the solar luminosity.

-The star's apparent magnitude, or how bright it appears from Earth's perspective, is 14.976.
-Therefore, it is too dim to be seen with the naked eye.
+Kepler-442 orbits a star with an apparent magnitude of 14.976, rendering it too faint to be visible to the naked eye from Earth.
+This dimness, as well as its distance from Earth, poses a challenge for direct observation.